 According to the Department of Defense, American Indians and Alaska Natives have one of the highest representations in the armed forces.
 VA consults with American Indian and Alaska Native tribal governments to develop partnerships that enhance access to services and benefits by Veterans and their families.
 VA is committed to ensuring that Native American Veterans and their families are able to utilize all benefits and services they are entitled to receive.

 Native American Veterans may be eligible for a wide-variety of benefits available to all U.S. military Veterans.
-VA benefits include disability compensation, pension, education and training, health care, home loans, insurance, vocational rehabilitation and employment, and burial.
+VA benefits include disability compensation, pension, education and training, health care, home loans, insurance, Veteran readiness and employment, and burial.
 See our Veterans page for an overview of the benefits available to all Veterans.

 The NADL program helps eligible Native American Veterans finance the purchase, construction, or improvement of homes on Federal Trust Land or reduce the interest rate on such a VA loan.
 Native American Veterans may use these direct loans to simultaneously purchase and improve a home or refinance another VA direct loan made under NADL to lower the interest rate.